-If you’re a Chrome user, which you should be, you probably have noticed that Flash is blocked by default in the browser.
-Google does not like Flash because of the major security flaws inherent in Flash and therefore does everything in its power to force you not to use Flash.
+If you are a Chrome user, which you ought to be, you most likely have discovered that Flash is blocked by default in your browser.
+Google doesn’t like Flash due to the significant security flaws inherent in Flash and consequently does all in its ability to induce you to not use Flash.

 If you do a quick Google search for enabling Flash in Chrome, you’ll see a lot of articles telling you to download Flash from Adobe’s website and install it (which won’t work) or to open a Chrome tab and go to chrome://plugins (which also won’t work anymore).
 In the most recent version of Chrome (57), you can no longer manage plugins by going to that URL.
 Instead, you’ll just get a “This site can’t be reached” message.

 This is terribly unintuitive and really confused me because I was used to going there to enable or disable Flash as needed.
 Now it seems they only want you to enable it for the specific sites where it is needed.
 In this article, I’ll explain how to get Flash to work when you need it and how to keep it disabled otherwise.

 First, let’s check the Flash settings in Chrome.
 There are a couple of places where you can do this.
 Open a new tab and type in chrome://flags.

 Make sure that Prefer HTML over Flash and Run all Flash content when Flash setting is set to “allow” are set to Default.
 Open another tab and type in chrome://components.
 Under Adobe Flash Player, click the Check for update button.